jjg/nextbook/README.md

 NextBook provides the Chromebook experience without requiring the user to trust proprietary software or services.
 In place of ChromeOS is a Debian-based Linux distribution that can be installed on commodity hardware to create a Chromebook-like device.
 In place of Google's services and applications, NextBook uses [NextCloud](https://nextcloud.com/), and a set of custom NextCloud applications to provide NextBook-specific features such as network configuration, power management, access to local storage, etc.

 NextBook ships configured for a default NextCloud server provided by the project.
-This allows the user to get up-and-running with the same amount of effort as a Chromebook.
+This allows the user to get up-and-running with the same amount of effort as a Chromebook (or less).
 For greater privacy and control, NextBook can deploy a private NextCloud server to one of several hosting services automatically.
-If you already have a NextCloud server, NextBook can connect to that as well<sup>[1](#fn1)</sup>
+Of course if you already have a NextCloud server, NextBook can connect to that as well<sup>[1](#fn1)</sup>

 ## Details